 Drop-off Area and Parking

 There is a drop off area at the front entrance of the Museum off Mississippi Street.
 This is a five-minute load/unload zone and vehicles may not be left unattended.
-Accessible parking is available across the street from the Museum in the Mississippi Street Garage next to the Kansas Union at an hourly rate.
+Free accessible parking is available across the street from the Museum in the first level of the Mississippi Street Garage next to the Kansas Union; make note of your license plate number and bring it to the front desk for validation.
 Limited mobility parking is available in front of the Museum; visit the Welcome Desk for a temporary KU permit.
 Visit the KU Parking page for more information on accessible visitor parking options.